sansumbrella/Cinder/README.linux.md

 You will need the following libraries GLEW, GL, X11, boost_system, boost_filesystem, z .

-I m using libglew-1.8, libboost_system1.54, libboost_filesystem1.54.
+Tested with libglew-1.8, libboost-system1.54, libboost-filesystem1.54 .

 In order to build the library :